Policy Analysis: Attendance-Based Grading in Ontario Schools

 • Ontario Human Rights Code (R.S.O.
 1990, c.
 H.19)

-This document analyzes the impacts, concerns, and policy contradictions related to the Ministry’s announcement (via Bill 101 [1]) that student attendance and participation will now account for 15% (Grades 9-10) and 10% (Grades 11-12) of final grades.
+This document analyzes the impacts, concerns, and policy contradictions related to Ontario’s announced assessment direction, which says student attendance and participation will account for 15% (Grades 9-10) and 10% (Grades 11-12) of final grades [10].

 1. Policy Intersections and Contradictions